Google Ads search advertising can be one of the best investments for your business for 2 very good reasons:

-The second reason is because many businesses don’t fully understand how successful AdWords campaigns really work.
-A lot of people think AdWords success is all about quality scores, bidding tips and tricks, and automation tools.
-But success with AdWords really comes down to advertising fundamentals and best practices.
+The second reason is that many businesses don’t fully understand how successful Google Ads campaigns really work.
+A lot of people think Google Ads success is all about quality scores, bidding tips and tricks, and automation tools.
+But success with Google Ads really comes down to advertising fundamentals and best practices.

 By far the #1 mistake I see over and over again is when businesses send their advertising traffic to their homepage.
 One of the most basic principles of advertising is to precisely match your message to your market/prospect.
 Your homepage explains everything you do and addresses every single type of prospect that may visit your website.
 So by nature, your homepage will never perfectly match your prospect who just typed in a very specific question into Google.